KohakuBlueleaf/a1111-sd-webui-locon/README.md

 # a1111-sd-webui-locon

+**This extension is basically deprecated and will not have any official update at all.
+Please consider to use a1111-sd-webui-lycoris instead**
+(but if there are new PRs, I will accept them)

 An extension for loading lycoris model in sd-webui. (include locon and loha)

 # THIS EXTENSION IS NOT FOR ADDITIONAL NETWORK